ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

 GO
 ```

-You can then remove the propert (and the object will show back up) like so:
+You can then remove the property (and the object will show back up) like so:
 ```
 EXEC sp_dropextendedproperty
 @name = N'microsoft_database_tools_support',